bruin-data/bruin-vscode/README.md

 ## Release Notes

-### Latest Release: 0.31.4
+### Latest Release: 0.31.5
-- Fixed an issue where updating an asset's name would reset its description, owner, and type fields.
+- Prevented form resets when uploading a GCP json file in the ConnectionsForm component.

 ### Previous Highlights
+- **0.31.4** Fixed an issue where updating an asset's name would reset its description, owner, and type fields.
 - **0.31.3**: Fix Asset Name Falling to Default Value After Editing Description.
 - **0.31.2**: Correct Path Handling for Bruin Executable in Configuration.
 - **0.31.1**: Improved error handling, logging, and CLI path resolution for better command execution.